asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 - [**Disability Project Podcast (on assistive technology)**](https://disabilityvisibilityproject.com/2017/10/01/ep-3-assistive-technology/): though not about assistive listening devices specifically, this episode provides more visibility into what makes assistive technology suit its users

 Special thanks to [Adi Ganesh](https://acganesh.github.io/) and John McIntosh for talking through the ideas with me.

+*Update on 2024-07-23: the SI-SNRi equation was corrected to have the correct sign.*

 [^1]: In the literature, the term “causal” is used for techniques that don’t use future information and are thus suitable for real-time purposes.
 However, “real-time” still means processing small batches of data, so I prefer to talk about how large these batches are, or how much lag for which we need to wait.